quicwg/version-negotiation/draft-schinazi-quic-version-negotiation.md

 # Introduction

-QUIC {{!I-D.ietf-quic-transport}} does not provide a complete version negotiation mechanism; the VN packet only allows the server to indicate that the version the client offered is unacceptable, but doesn't allow the client to safely make use of that information.
+QUIC {{I-D.ietf-quic-transport}} does not provide a complete version negotiation (VN) mechanism; the VN packet only allows the server to indicate that the version the client offered is unacceptable, but doesn't allow the client to safely make use of that information.
 In principle the VN packet could be